git-town/git-town/tools/videos/01-intro/script.md

 and because the main branch on this machine doesn't have the latest commits from our coworkers

 (( highlight "git rebase origin/main" ))
-it pulls these updates down from the remote main branch into our local one.
+it pulls these updates down from the remote main branch into our local main branch.

 (( highlight "git checkout my-feature" ))
-With the main branch up to date now we can go back to our feature branch.
+With the main branch up to date now it goes back to my feature branch.

 (( highlight "Your branch is behind origin/my-feature by 1 commit" ))
 Some commits on this branch are not on this machine.
-I committed them on my other computer and almost forgot about them.
+I committed them on another computer and almost forgot about them.

 (( highlight "git merge --no-edit origi/kg-feature-1" ))
-But Git Town doesn't and pulls these commits down on my machine as well.
+But Git Town doesn't and pulls these commits down to this machine as well.

 (( highlight "git merge --no-edit main" ))
-Next we merge our now up-to-date main branch into our now up-to-date feature branch.
+Next we merge the now up-to-date main branch into the now up-to-date feature branch.
-If you prefer to rebase your feature branches, you can configure this.
+If you prefer to rebase your feature branches, that's configurable.

 (( highlight "git push" ))
-Git Town pushes the new commits on our feature branch to the remote so that we have a backup in case something happens to our local files and in case a teammate also uses our feature branch.
+Git Town pushes the new commits on my feature branch to the tracking branch to update the now outdated commits there.
+This is also a nice backup in case something happens to the local branch.

 (( highlight "git stash pop" ))
-Finally, Git Town restores the stashed away uncommitted changes back into our workspace.
+Finally, Git Town restores the stashed away uncommitted changes back into the workspace.
-This leaves us exactly where we started the "git sync" except that our feature branch is now fully in sync with the rest of the world.
+This leaves everything exactly where it was before "git sync" started except that the feature branch and the main branch are now fully in sync with the rest of the world.

-Similar to the situation right after "git hack", this means any changes we do from now on won't conflict with existing code because our workspace contains all the latest commits now.
+Similar to the situation after we ran "git hack", any changes we do now won't conflict with the latest commits on the main branch because our feature branch builds on top of these commits now.

-If we go back to our editor and refresh the file view

-(( refresh editor, highlight the new files )) we see all the new files that were pulled in by the last "git sync".
+(( with the old output of "ls -1" displaying, run "ls -1" again) Our feature branch now contains the new files that were just added on the main development branch.
-They are in our feature branch now.

 ## Part 4: submitting a proposal